darthdandan3651/CSS-Practice-via-freeCodeCamp/README.md

-CSS File will be listed at the top of the page, followed by the HTML file below.
+The CSS file will be listed at the top of the page, followed by the HTML file below.
 There will be a divider distinguishing the two.